philfrei/AudioCue-maven/README.md

 `play` methods versus the `obtainInstance()` method.
 The default value of the property `recycleWhenDone` for an instance obtained from `play()` is `true`.
-Thus, when playback completes, the instance and its identifier will be returned to the pool of available instances.
+Thus, when playback completes, the instance and its identifier will automatically be returned to the pool of available instances.

 An instance arising from `obtainInstance()` has the property `recycleWhenDone` set to `false`.
 In this case, when playback completes, the instance identifier